Doug Cline

-Charles Douglas Cline (March 22, 1938 – October 10, 1995) was a professional American football player who played linebacker for seven seasons for the Houston Oilers and the San Diego Chargers of the American Football League (AFL).
+Charles Douglas Cline (March 22, 1938 – October 10, 1995) was an American professional football player who was a linebacker for seven seasons for the Houston Oilers and the San Diego Chargers of the American Football League (AFL).

 Career

 Cline played in 95 career games, all but two with the Oilers.
 He rushed for 105 yards on 37 carries for 2 touchdowns and caught 4 passes for 15 yards in his first season, the only one where he was used on offense.
 He had 7 interceptions for 77 return yards while causing 2 fumbles.

 In the 1961 AFL title game, he had an interception.
 He returned 4 kick returns for 66 total yards during his career.
 He was named to the 2nd All-AFL Team in 1962 by the Associated Press and UPI and in 1963 by the Associated Press, NY Daily News and UPI.

+Honors

+Cline is a member of the Clemson University Athletic Hall of Fame and Burke County Sports Hall of Fame.